Kunalkul1/Software-Engineeing-Project-Fall-2018/output/screenshot/Bootstrap/readme.md

 ### Information
-This folder contains screenshots of data relating to AngularJS
+This folder contains screenshots of data relating to Bootstrap